 Nethmi Jayaratne Kariyawasam

 Academic Profile

-Nethmi is a DPhil student at the Smith School of Enterprise and the Environment (SSEE) and the Future of Cooling Programme of the Oxford Martin School.
-Her research focuses on employing climate modelling to develop sustainable solutions for addressing climate challenges, particularly those arising from extreme heat and inequity.
+Nethmi is a DPhil student at the Smith School of Enterprise and the Environment and the Future of Cooling Programme at the Oxford Martin School.
+Her research focuses on employing climate modelling and interdisciplinary risk assessment methods to develop integrated approaches for understanding climate-related risk and societal vulnerability, particularly in the context of extreme heat and inequity.

-Prior to her doctoral studies, Nethmi graduated with a BArch (Hons) in Architecture from the University of Moratuwa, Sri Lanka, with a Gold Medal for the highest overall GPA and two academic awards from the Sri Lanka Institute of Architects (SLIA) for outstanding academic performance.
-She also received a transfer scholarship to MSA Germany, where she engaged in various sustainable design initiatives and her final year research was nominated for the RIBA President Awards, UK.
+She was recently selected as an SDG Impact Lab Fellow in collaboration with the BMW Group and MINI UK, contributing to sustainability-focused innovation initiatives.
+Prior to her doctoral studies, Nethmi graduated with a BArch (Hons) in Architecture from the University of Moratuwa, receiving a Gold Medal for the highest overall GPA and two academic awards from the Sri Lanka Institute of Architects for outstanding academic performance.
+She also received a transfer scholarship to MSA Germany, where she engaged in sustainable design initiatives, and her final-year research was nominated for the RIBA President's Medals.

+Nethmi Jayaratne Kariyawasam